PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 OPENAI_API_KEY=ADD_YOUR_KEY_HERE
 ```

-Now let's test out our form and see if we are able to get our summary.
+Let's test our form and see if we can get our summary.
 Make sure to add some credits to your user.

-Nice, we are able to see our output in the console.
+Excellent.
+We can see our output on the console.

 ```markdown
 **Title:** Quickstart Guide to Launching Your Project with Strapi in Just 3 Minutes